-The Fund's main investment strategy is discussed in the Summary Section for the Fund and is the strategy that the Advisor and/or Sub-Advisor believes is most likely to be important in trying to achieve the Fund's investment objective.
-You should note, however, that the Fund may use other non-principal strategies and invest in other securities not described in this prospectus, which are disclosed in detail in the Fund's Statement of Additional Information ("SAI").
-For a copy of the SAI please call toll free at 1-844-ACFUNDS (844-223-8637) or visit the Fund's website at www.AlphaCentricFunds.com.
+Each Fund's main investment strategies are discussed in the Summary Section for the Fund and are the strategies that the Advisor and/or Sub-Advisor believes are most likely to be important in trying to achieve the Fund's investment objective.
+You should note, however, that each Fund may use other non-principal strategies and invest in other securities not described in this prospectus, which are disclosed in detail in the Funds' Statement of Additional Information ("SAI").
+For a copy of the SAI please call toll free at 1-844-ACFUNDS (844-223-8637) or visit the Funds' website at www.AlphaCentricFunds.com.